OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-addcustomlist-method-excel.md

 ## Remarks

 If the list you're trying to add already exists, this method throws a run-time error '1004'.
-It is easy to overcome with On Error statement.
+Catch the error with an On Error statement.

 ## Example